Before renting a dumpster or dump trailer, it’s important to understand the minute details of the terms and conditions of the rental agreement.

 Additional fees apply if any prohibited wastes are discovered during the emptying of the dumpster.

-When is a dumpster permit required?
+When is a Dumpster Permit Required?

 If you plan to have the dumpster placed in your driveway or another privately-owned piece of your property, a permit is generally not required.

 It’s your responsibility to obtain the necessary permits, although most dumpster rental companies are glad to help.

-In instances where you need the roll-off container moved to a different location on your property after it had already been placed at a previous time, a “move fee” (similar to a trip fee) may be added to your bill.
+In instances where you need the roll-off container moved to a different location on your property, a “move fee” (similar to a trip fee) may be added to your bill.

-This additional cost will apply in cases where the dumpster needs to be moved due to improperly placing the container in the public right-of-way (e.g., side of a city street) without properly obtaining a permit from the city.
+This additional cost will apply in cases where the dumpster needs to be moved due to improperly placing the container in the public right-of-way without properly obtaining a permit from the city.

-As the customer, it’s best to you inquire about this before you rent the dumpster and/or read the fine print on the rental agreement.
+As the customer, it’s best that you inquire about this before you rent the dumpster and/or read the fine print on the rental agreement.

 TIP: If driveway or yard damage is a major concern, opt for a trailer-style dumpster that is on rubber wheels rather than a traditional style dumpster that rests on steel wheels/feet.

-No refunds or credits for rain or snow
+No Refunds or Credits for Rain or Snow

 This will increase the total weight of the load and could ultimately increase the cost of the rental.